Rafael-Baltazar/Safety-Verification-for-C/README.md

 Safety-Verification-for-C
 =========================

+Bounded model checker for C programs.
-Verifyi .Uses a VCG (verification condition generation) and Microsoft's Z3 SMT Solver.
+Receives verification conditions from a VCG (Verification Condition Generator) as input and uses the Z3 SMT Solver for constraint solving.
+Prints SAT, UNSAT or UNDEF on the standard output.